|

 • Being struck by moving objects.

-In certain situations where a worker is at risk of striking their head in the event of a fall, it is more appropriate for them to wear a climbing helmet rather than a hard hat.
+In certain situations where a worker is at risk of striking their head in the event of a fall, it is more appropriate to wear a climbing helmet rather than a hard hat.
 A climbing helmet is designed to give protection against falling objects and impact to the head in the event of a fall and will have a chin strap with four points of attachment.

-Emergency Rescue
+5. Emergency Rescue

 The method of rescue may well be simple, such as putting a ladder up to a net and allowing the fallen person to descend.
 In other circumstances, the use of other work equipment may need to be considered, such as MEWPs or proprietary rescue systems.
+Whatever method is selected, arrangements should be available to rescue a person, and employers must ensure that those involved are trained in the procedures and that the equipment required is available.

 It is estimated that two million working days are lost each year regarding handling injuries and slip and trip incidents.
-Such incidents can occur in warehouses and storage facilities when palletized goods are stacked higher than two storeys and often weigh several tonnes.
+Such incidents can occur in warehouses and storage facilities when palletized goods are stacked higher than two stories and often weigh several tonnes.
 Implementing tried and tested methods for safe racking and storage is essential to mitigate the risks of an incident.

 It is often possible to remove high-level storage from offices and other general workplaces, such as construction sites, and provide storage in warehouses or similar storage facilities.
 If a storage facility is to be installed for the first time, then the following points should be considered: